Estimated reading time: 12 minutes

 Consider talking to a financial advisor once your credit card debt is paid and you save for emergencies.

-He/she can help you make the right decisions based on your budget and any extra cash you have for retirement savings.
+They can help you make the right decisions based on your budget and any extra cash you have for retirement savings.

 Call the Canada Revenu Agency or log in to your My Account.